Ramiro145/Spring-Angular-TaskList-Front/README.md

 # AngularSpringList

-Frontend with Angular and bootstrap5 for a Spring boot REST API with PostgreSQL as the database
+Frontend with Angular and bootstrap5 for a Spring boot REST API with PostgreSQL as the database <b>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.